 Unfortunately, being assaulted by another employee doesn’t mean that your boss has to fire the other employee.
 While it certainly would be best practices to do so, your boss could even decide to fire you instead.
 So what should you do?

 First, definitely report the physical conduct to your supervisor.
 If you were assaulted by your supervisor, go to your supervisor’s boss.
-Assault includes pretty much any physical contact can be considered assault, including pushing, punching, slapping, etc. Then it will be your choice whether or not to report the assault to the police.
+Assault can be pretty much any physical contact, including pushing, punching, slapping, etc. Then it will be your choice whether or not to report the assault to the police.
 You could also sue the other employee for assault and battery, but you may not have significant damages if you weren’t injured in the assault.
 However, it’s still assault if someone makes physical contact with you without your consent, even if you aren’t injured.

 So Can I Sue My Employer If I Get Assaulted At Work?

 There are two different theories that would permit you to sue your employer if you are assaulted by a fellow employee at work.
 The first is respondeat superior, which is Latin for “let the master answer.”
 It is a legal doctrine that says the employer is responsible for the employee’s actions taken in the course of their employment.
 The second theory is based on direct liability, and the argument that your employer failed to provide you with a safe environment.